A Maze of Time

 “You’re right, Niyta,” I admit at last.

-“But how can they ask us to do what they won’t do themselves?”
+“But I don’t understand how they can ask us to do what they won’t do themselves.”

 “It’s not like that, Yagrin,” says Niyta.

-“I think that we have to solve the problems that our ancestors have caused.”
+“They want us to solve our own problems that our ancestors caused.”

 “The Bizra believe that all violence spins time around it.”